 At the Wales Summit in September 2014, Allies reaffirmed their long-standing commitment to conventional arms control as a key element of Euro-Atlantic security and emphasised the importance of full implementation and compliance to rebuild trust and confidence.
 They underscored that Russia's unilateral military activity in and around Ukraine had undermined peace, security and stability across the region, and its selective implementation of the Vienna Document and Open Skies Treaty and its long-standing non-implementation of the CFE Treaty had eroded the positive contributions of these arms control instruments.
 Allies called on Russia to fully adhere to its commitments.
 On 11 March 2015, the Russian Federation announced that it was suspending its participation in the meetings of the Joint Consultative Group (JCG) on the CFE Treaty, which meets regularly in Vienna.

-The Vienna Document (VDOC), that includes all OSCE participating States, is a politically binding agreement designed to promote mutual trust and transparency about a state’s military forces and activities.
-Under the VDOC, thousands of inspections and evaluation visits have been conducted as well as airbase visits and visits to military facilities; also new types of major weapon and equipment systems have been demonstrated to the participating States of the VDOC.
+The Vienna Document (VDOC), which includes all OSCE participating States, is a politically binding agreement designed to promote mutual trust and transparency about a state's military forces and activities.
+Under the VDOC, thousands of inspections and evaluation visits have been conducted, including visits to airbases and other military facilities.
+New types of major weapon and equipment systems have also been demonstrated to the participating States of the VDOC.

 In 2019, NATO Allies, together with Finland and Sweden, introduced a new proposal to modernise the Vienna Document.
 The proposal aims to restore confidence, build mutual predictability, reduce risks and help prevent unintentional conflict.
 Russia has yet to engage with the modernisation proposal, and continues to selectively implement VDOC.
-Russia’s failure to comply with VDOC commitments was clearly demonstrated during its build-up prior to the invasion of Ukraine, as well as during its unprovoked war on Ukraine.
+Just like with its CFE treaty obligations, Russia's failure to comply with its VDOC commitments was clearly demonstrated during its military build-up ahead of its full-scale invasion of Ukraine, as well as during its ongoing war of aggression.

 Open Skies Treaty